bobnik/escape-rooms/creature-caper/script.md

 [< Back to Creature Caper Introduction](..)

 # Game Master Script
-Use this script as a companion to the [slide deck](https://docs.google.com/presentation/d/1UjjHCA8qc5cWrPXDoWVhv8keBv2_e_pIx4EPoLqAon0/edit?usp=sharing).
-As players' explore rooms, read the prompts as needed.
+Use this script as a companion to the [slides](../slides).
+As players explore rooms, read the prompts as needed.
 Pay close attention to triggered responses to players' actions.

 [Preamble](#preamble)
 [Professor's Library, Newton, MA](#professors-library-newton-ma)